LogLM: From Task-based to Instruction-based Automated Log Analysis: Methodology

 As discussed in Section~\ref{sec:intro}, our objective is to mitigate reliance on in-domain and task-specific log data.
 Thus, we incorporated only a limited selection of log-template pairs into the instruction dataset, reserving the majority for testing purposes.
 This approach effectively simulates real-world online scenarios where in-domain log data for training is often scarce~\cite{tao2022logstamp}.
 Specifically, we adhered to the setting in LogPrompt~\cite{liu2024interpretable}, wherein the chronologically first 10\% of logs were selected from each domain to construct the training set and the remaining 90\% were for evaluation.
 This yielded a total of 1400 log-template pairs across the seven domains.

 In constructing instruction pairs for \textit{Log Parsing}, as shown in Fig.~\ref{fig_method}, we employed a straightforward prompt proposed by Liu \emph{et al.}~\cite{liu2024interpretable} as \textsc{Instruction}.
-Although this prompt does not belong to the more advanced prompts outlined in their work, it effectively delineates the objectives and requirements necessary for executing the log parsing task.
-Furthermore, it has demonstrated consistent parsing performance when applied to ChatGPT, thereby qualifying it as a high-quality \textsc{Instruction}.
+This prompt has demonstrated consistent parsing performance when applied to ChatGPT, thereby qualifying it as a high-quality \textsc{Instruction}.
 For the \textsc{Response}, the manually extracted templates from the dataset provide a human-preferred answer to the \textsc{Instruction}, thereby enhancing human alignment in subsequent instruction tuning processes.